Course Offering Formats

-Fall course offerings fit into five types.
+Fall course offerings fit into six types.

 - HYF – Hyflex: Offers the flexibility for students to choose how they will participate for each class session: in-person, online during the meeting time, or online asynchronously.

 - ON - Online: Traditional asynchronous online courses.

 - ORT - Partial Scheduled Lecture: Online real time (ORT) courses with some regularly scheduled online meeting day(s) and times.

 - ORT - Full Scheduled Lecture: Online real time (ORT) courses where all instruction is delivered online during designated meeting day(s) and times.

 - OH - Online Hybrid: Courses with some regularly scheduled in-person classroom instruction along with online coursework and activities.